mmbman/Katagiri/jewel-mirror-awareness.md

 In the *Tenzo Kyokun*, by Dogen Zenji, we find the passage:

-> “Put those things that naturally go on a high place onto a high place, and those that would be most stable on a low place onto a low place; things that naturally belong on a high place settle best on a high place, while those that belong on a low place find their greatest stability there.”
+> Put those things that naturally go on a high place onto a high place, and those that would be most stable on a low place onto a low place; things that naturally belong on a high place settle best on a high place, while those that belong on a low place find their greatest stability there.

 This is a very important passage; you should consider it again and again.